 As suggested above, food that is grown the old fashioned way doesn’t always have a “certified organic” label; it may not have any label at all.
 Quality is what you’re after and you will find it when you gather ingredients from farmers who care.

 Animal products should come from animals raised on grass and without antibiotics and hormones.
 The label, if there is one, will say “grass-fed” or “pastured.”
 It will also say “antibiotic and hormone-free.”
-In the case of eggs, if you are shopping in a grocery store look for “high-omega” eggs, which come from hens who have had flax or alfalfa added to their feed.
+In the case of eggs, if you are shopping in a grocery store look for eggs from pastured hens, or for high-omega eggs, which come from hens that have had flax or alfalfa added to their feed.

 Fruits, vegetables, grains, beans, nuts and seeds should ideally be free of pesticides and grown from seed that has not been genetically modified.
 If budget is a consideration, which for most of us it is, have a look at the Environmental Working Group’s Shopper’s Guide to Pesticides.
 This list can help you prioritize your organic purchases.